-In collaboration with Basic Income New Zealand, Scoop invites you to participate in the third Opening the Election HiveMind exploration for 2017 on Universal Basic Income.
+In collaboration with Basic Income New Zealand, Scoop ran this third Opening the Election HiveMind exploration for 2017 on Universal Basic Income.

 Universal Basic Income (UBI) is an unconditional minimum income provided to every member of society, regardless of age, working status or level of income.
 It would provide every citizen with enough income to cover the costs of their basic needs, leaving them free to top up this amount by working without any abatement of payments.
 UBI is gaining popularity as a policy in response to increasing technological disruption, unemployment and insecure work conditions, inequality and a hollowing out of the middle class.